GENERAL DENTISTRY INCLUDING DENTAL ORTHODONTICS, CROWNS, AND MORE IN YELLOWKNIFE

 It is also a good idea to limit sugar and starch intake, as debris left behind from these types of foods may turn into damaging acids, which may harm teeth and gums and promote plaque formation.
 Also avoid hard or sticky snacks that may be difficult to remove from the wires and brackets.
 This includes foods such as popcorn, hard or chewy candy, caramel and nuts.

-At our office, we only provide dental orthodontic services provided by qualified certified orthodontists registered in Canada.
+At Frame Lake Family Dental, we only provide dental orthodontic services provided by qualified certified orthodontists registered in Canada.
 Hence, all our orthodontic treatment is transferable to any other certified orthodontist in Canada or anywhere else.

 Call us today to book an appointment or if you have any questions about our dental services including Root Canals in Yellowknife!
 We also offer cosmetic dentistry services to complement the treatments from our guest orthodontic specialists to ensure you have the best oral health.